septentrio-gnss/septentrio_gnss_driver/README.md

     - `auto`: This mode will store the vehicle heading,whenever the vehicle is in static
     - `stored`: This mode is used to store the last heading alignment when the vehicle stopped before switching of the receiver.
   - `ins_std_dev_mask`: This parameter represent the maximum accepted accuracy.
 By providing the parameter value will let the receiver compansate for the offset before calculating the attitude by sbstracting them from the measured attitude angles.
 If standard deviation exceed then INS position and INS attitude won't be available in the output.
-    - `att_std_dev`: This parameter confiures an ouput limit on standard deviation of the attitude angles (max accuracy accepted: 5 degree)
+    - `att_std_dev`: This parameter configures an output limit on standard deviation of the attitude angles (max accuracy accepted: 5 degree)
-    - `pos_std_dev`: This parameter confiures an ouput limit on standard deviation of the position (max accuracy range between -100m to 100m)
+    - `pos_std_dev`: This parameter configures an output limit on standard deviation of the position (max accuracy range between -100m to 100m)
   - `ins_output_type`: The INS navigation filter
     - `output_location`: This parameter either refer to the main GNSS antenna ARP or to a user-defined point of interest (POI) on the vehicle.
 The user can either use lever arms from the IMU to main antenna as `output_location: MainAnt` or to user defined point of interest as `output_location: POI1`
     - The `ins_output_type` parameter enables or disables the computation of INS attitude or velocity and the associated standard deviations, and publish the following INS related data.
 For e.g. if `pos_std_dev: false` then the value of position standard deviation block in the topic /insnavcart and /insnavgeod will be NaN and even these parameters will affect the ROS standard messages, so make sure to set all these param to true.